-Using 20 sample plots to test the suitability of SI curves shows that all 20 sample plots belonged to the 3 identified soil classes, of which 12 sample plots belonged to soil class II (average), 3 sample plots belonged to soil class III (poor) and 5 sample plots belonged to soil class I (Good).
-This shows that the results of the site curves as well as the established soil class table are acceptable and should be used in practice.
+The results of the test from the actual data from 20 sample plots, which were not involved in the development of the models, showed that all 20 dominant diameter values were within the limits of the Site Index.
+All 20 sample plots belonged to the 3 identified soil classes, of which 12 sample plots belonged to soil class II (average), 3 sample plots belonged to soil class III (poor), and 5 sample plots belonged to soil class I (Good).
+This shows that the results of the site curves, as well as the established soil class table, are acceptable and should be used in practice.